 ● Up to $500 reimbursement for one round-trip economy-class flight

 ● Private workspace (230–819 square feet) with Wi-Fi

-● Participation in a group exhibition on the second or third floor of McColl Center
+● Participation in a group exhibition on the second and/or third floor of McColl Center

 ● Technical and administrative services

 ● Professional guidance from a visiting curator

 ● Opportunities to engage with McColl Center audiences via public programs